Ports are important. They decide what you can do on your device and how quickly you can do it.

 Thunderbolt 3 allows for connection speeds up to 40Gbps, double the speed of the previous generation, USB 3.1 10Gbps, and DisplayPort 1.2.
 It also offers USB speeds of up to 10Gbps, and it can connect up to two 4K displays, outputting video and audio signal at the same time.
 It also supports DisplayPort 1.2, HDMI 2.0, and 10GbE fast networking.
 Plus, Thunderbolt 3 is backwards compatible to Thunderbolt 2.

-Thunderbolt 3 first features a USB Type-C connector.
-USB Type-C is the latest USB connector that everyone's talking about.
-It's replacing Micro-USB connectors used by most Android phones and even USB Type-A, which is the standard USB connector people imagine when they hear "USB".
-Apple's 12-inch MacBook even has a single USB Type-C port.
+USB-C is the USB connector that everyone's talking about.
+It's replacing Micro-USB connectors used by most Android phones and will eventually even replace USB Type-A, which is the standard USB connector everyone thinks of when they hear "USB".

-But the most interesting thing about USB Type-C is that the connector is reversible: there is no "right way up".
+But the most interesting thing about USB-C is that the connector is reversible: there is no "right way up".
 You can just blindly stick it into a port on a device, and it'll smoothly go in and work.

-Apple has embraced Thunderbolt 3 not only because of its USB Type-C connector but also because of Thunderbolt 3's features.
+Apple and other manufacturers have embraced Thunderbolt 3 not only because of its USB-C connector but also because of Thunderbolt 3's features - mostly the fast data transfer for storing large files.

 Ultrabook Review has a comprehensive list of all the laptops now available with Thunderbolt 3.